-Widespread anti-government protests and nationwide strikes sweep across Iran.
+Widespread anti-government protests and nationwide strikes swept across Iran in 2018.

-The population is on the verge of explosion.
+Many said that the population was on the verge of explosion.

-The clerical state responds with a violent suppression campaign to silence dissent.
+The Iranian regime responded with a violent suppression campaign to silence dissent.

-Amnesty International says more than 7,000 protesters were arrested in 2018 calling it Iran’s ‘Year of Shame’.
+Amnesty International said that more than 7,000 protesters were arrested in 2018 and called it Iran’s ‘Year of Shame’.

 Most protesters are born after 2000 and reject the regime that has been in power for 40 years.

 These rebellious youth use every opportunity to express their protests and hatred towards the regime.